Engineering: 2026 Construction Work

 OVERVIEW

 In 2022 Stantec Consulting Ltd. completed a Transportation Master Plan on behalf of the City, which acts as a guiding document for the future of Revelstoke’s transportation network, in the pursuit of a sustainable mountain community.
-This highlighted a need for increased traffic management along Fourth St, a high-use connection to access Arrow Heights, Queen Victoria Hospital and Revelstoke Mountain Resort.
+This highlighted a need for increased traffic management along Fourth Street, a high-use connection to access Arrow Heights, Queen Victoria Hospital and Revelstoke Mountain Resort.

 Key issues identified:

-- flow of movement
+- Flow of movement.

-- pedestrian and cyclist safety
+- Pedestrian and cyclist safety.

-- speeding through residential areas
+- Speeding through residential areas.

-- emergency access to and from the hospital
+- Emergency access to and from the hospital.

-- concern over existing routes ability to accommodate traffic from new development
+- Concern over existing routes ability to accommodate traffic from new development.

 - Fourth Street Active Transportation Improvements - Alignment and Facility Selection Criteria